 Completers are individuals who successfully graduated, satisfied all program requirements at least six months prior, and are employed in positions for which they were prepared.
-The EPP utilizes three sources to analyze completer effectiveness and impact on student learning: Principal Survey data, Teacher Effectiveness ratings ILEARN scores from completer classrooms.
+The EPP utilizes three sources to analyze completer effectiveness and impact on student learning: Principal Survey data, Teacher Effectiveness ratings, Completer Observations and Interviews.

 Measuring Teacher Performance through Principal Surveys

 The Principal Survey is a state-collected principal survey that provides data on the quality of their teachers completing an Indiana program within the previous two years.
 Principals were asked how well the teacher’s EPP prepared them across three performance themes: (a) knowledge preparation of teacher, (b) performance preparation of teacher, and (c) dispositional preparation of teacher.
-Over the last four years, close to 100% of principals are satisfied and highly satisfied with the quality of teachers produced by IU South Bend.
-This would suggest that completers are having a positive impact on P-12 students since principals are considering them well trained for the field.
+Over the last three years, close to 100% of principals are satisfied and highly satisfied with the quality of teachers produced by IU South Bend.
+These results indicate that completers are well prepared for classroom practice and are making a positive contribution to P–12 student learning.

 | Report Year | Principal Survey Satisfaction Rate |